tarun7r/antrikshGPT/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Vercel Deployment](https://img.shields.io/badge/deploy-vercel-black.svg)](https://vercel.com/)

-> **Antriksh** (अंतरिक्ष) means "space" in Sanskrit/Hindi.
+> **Antriksh** ( अंतरिक्ष ) means "space" in Sanskrit/Hindi.

-**antrikshGPT** is an AI-powered space exploration web application that combines the power of Google's Gemini with real-time space data to create an immersive and educational cosmic experience.
+**antrikshGPT** is an AI-powered space exploration web application that combines the power of a large language model (LLM) with real-time space data to create an immersive and educational cosmic experience.
 This version is optimized for easy, serverless deployment on Vercel.

 ![antrikshGPT Demo](demo.png)

 ## ✨ Key Features

-- **Conversational AI:** Powered by **Gemini 2.0 Flash** via LangChain for accurate and engaging conversations about space.
+- **Conversational AI:** Powered by an **LLM** via LangChain for accurate and engaging conversations about space.
 - **Real-Time Space Data:** Integrates with **13 specialized space APIs** to provide live data on:
   - 🛰️ **ISS Tracking:** Real-time location of the International Space Station.
   - 🚀 **SpaceX Missions:** Details on upcoming and past launches.